serlo/api.serlo.org/README.md

 After `yarn start`, you can open the GraphQL playground via [http://localhost:3000/\_\_\_graphql](http://localhost:3000/___graphql).
 Note that most queries will need a running [serlo/serlo.org-database-layer](https://github.com/serlo/serlo.org-database-layer) dev environment.

-If you need to run requests authenticated/authorized, use `yarn auth` to be authenticated as user with id 1 or `yarn auth <id>` to chose an specific user.
+If you need to run requests authenticated/authorized, use `yarn auth` to be authenticated as user with id 1 or `yarn auth <id>` to choose a specific user.

 ````